damianchp/PM2.5_PM10_time_series_SINCA/README.md

 # PM2.5_PM10_time_series_SINCA

-PM2.5 and PM10 time series analysis plots and component plots
+PM2.5 and PM10 time series analysis plots and component plots for 34 Chilean cities between 2013 and 2021